-A review of the agency's staff recruitment records confirmed that criminal record checks (AccessNI), were completed and verified before staff members commenced employment and had direct engagement with service users.
-The pre-employment checks undertaken did not consistently include full employment histories and appropriate references.
-An area for improvement has been made.
+A review of the agency's staff recruitment records found that criminal record checks (AccessNI), were completed and verified before staff members commenced employment and had direct engagement with service users.
+A review of these records found that they did not consistently contain full employment histories.
+An area for improvement has been identified and will be stated for a second time.